maxhartke/cpp-code/cs2600/README.md

 `./script.sh`

-To run c files you must have a c compiler installed.
-If there is a makefile available run `make`
+To run c files you must have a c compiler installed like [gcc](https://gcc.gnu.org/)

+To run a c file using `gcc` run

+`gcc -o filename filename.c`

+followed by

+`./filename`